monicahq/monica/readme.md

 ### Setup the testing environment

-MonicaHQ uses the testing capabilities of Laravel to do unit and functional testing.
+Monica uses the testing capabilities of Laravel to do unit and functional testing.
 While all code will have to go through to Travis before being merged, tests can still be executed locally before pushing them.
 In fact, we encourage you strongly to do it first.